eva-singh/urban_growth_pred/README.md

-# Satellite Image Analysis for Urban Growth Prediction - Project Code Bundle
+# Satellite Image Analysis for Urban Growth Prediction

 This bundle contains step-by-step code to process the annual global `.tif` urban extent dataset, prepare training data, build a ConvLSTM model, train it, evaluate it, and visualize predictions.